Shareefoo/shareefoo.github.io/_posts/2024-06-24-how-can-widgets-improve-your -life.markdown

 **So how can we improve our health in the age of technology using the technology itself ?**

 \
-Most of us usually add an item to their daily to-do list like (Walk 10,000 steps) and mark it as done at the end of the day when we've achieved that but sometimes we forget to check that item of the list or maybe we even forget to check how many steps we've walked today because this requires us to intentionally open our steps tracking app and thus putting an effort and remembering to do that every single day. but we can fix this using a very simple technique.
+Most of us usually add an item to their daily to-do list like (Walk 10,000 steps) and mark it as done at the end of the day when we've achieved that but sometimes we forget to check that item of the list or maybe we even forget to check how many steps we've walked today because this requires us to intentionally open our pedometer or steps tracking app thus putting an effort and remembering to do that every single day. but we can fix this using a very simple technique.

-This simple technique that I did and you can do to improve your cardiovascular health and walk more is using the science of **"cueing"** or **"triggering"**, in psychology and behavioral science, this phenomenon relates to how environmental cues around you prompt specific behaviors or actions. for example in our case, seeing a widget on your phone main screen reminding you to walk more and move around will trigger the behavior of getting 10,000 steps a day.
+This simple technique that I did and you can do to improve your cardiovascular health and walk more is using the science of **"cueing"** or **"triggering"**.

+In psychology and behavioral science, this phenomenon relates to how environmental cues around you prompt specific behaviors or actions. for example in our case, seeing a widget on your phone main screen reminding you to walk more and move around will trigger the behavior of getting 10,000 steps a day.

-Over the years I've used many phones mainly Android phones with many different custom setups which is one of the reasons I prefer Android phones more than iPhones, the customizability is on another level, and I've always had some health and fitness apps to record my activity levels and track my workouts but one main constant was the Samsung Health app since I used Samsung phones the most.
+Over the years I've used many phones mainly Android phones with many different custom setups which is one of the reasons I prefer Android phones more than iPhones, the customizability is on another level but that's a topic for another day, also I've always had some health and fitness apps to record my activity levels and track my workouts but one main constant was the Samsung Health app since I used Samsung phones the most.

 and while these apps tracked my steps everyday in the background I didn't pay much attention to how much I walked in a specific day since you need to actively open the app to check that but one day I thought maybe I should put a steps counter widget on my main screen so it'll be the first thing I see when I use my phone and this way I applied the science of **"cueing"** to remind me how much I was active that day.